-The southwestern tip of Australia is packed with stunning beaches, outdoor adventures and unforgettable views - and a road trip from Perth to Esperance checks all the boxes for the perfect combination on an exciting journey.
+The southwestern tip of Australia is packed with stunning beaches, outdoor adventures and unforgettable views.
+A road trip from Perth to Esperance checks all the boxes for the perfect combination on an exciting journey, whether you'd like to spend some time under the sun or explore the region's history.

-The road trip from Perth to Esperance takes 14 hours 20 minutes to cover 1,250 km, taking you past Eagle Bay, Margaret River, Hamelin Bay, Elizabeth Quay, Lucky Bay and Albany along the stunning Western Australia Coast, or inland past Wave Rock.
+The 1,250 km road trip from Perth to Esperance will take 14 hours and 20 minutes to cover, taking you past Eagle Bay, Margaret River, Hamelin Bay, Elizabeth Quay, Lucky Bay and Albany on the coast or Wave Rock, Corrigin, Ravensthorpe inland.

 With so many amazing places to visit along the way, read on to discover how to make the most of your journey between white sand dunes, national parks, caves and cliffs.